Measurement and effective field theory interpretation of the photon-fusion production cross section of a pair of W bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 The selection of signal events requires the absence of additional charged particles around the production vertex, as is characteristic of photon-fusion processes.
 Such a strategy was previously used by the CMS Collaboration to observe the $\ggtotautau$ process in $\Pp\Pp$ collisions~\cite{CMS:2024qjo} and in earlier searches and measurements at the LHC~\cite{CMS:2011vma,CMS:2013hdf,CMS:2016rtz,CMS:2018uvs,ATLAS:2016lse,ATLAS:2020iwi}.
 Evidence for the photon-fusion production of a pair of $\PW$ bosons was reported by the CMS Collaboration using data collected at center-of-mass energies of 7 and 8\TeV~\cite{CMS:2016rtz}, and this process was then observed by the ATLAS Collaboration with data collected at a center-of-mass energy of 13\TeV~\cite{ATLAS:2020iwi}.
 Limits were previously imposed on CP-even dimension-8 EFT operators using the $\ggtoww$ process by both the ATLAS~\cite{ATLAS:2016lse} and CMS~\cite{CMS:2016rtz} Collaborations.

 The present analysis relies on $\Pp\Pp$ collision data collected at a center-of-mass energy of 13\TeV with the CMS detector in 2016--2018, corresponding to an integrated luminosity of 138\fbinv.
 The $\ggtoww$ process is measured in the final state with an isolated electron, an isolated muon of opposite charge, and no additional tracks associated with the vertex formed by the electron and the muon.
-The dominant backgrounds are inclusive diboson production and $\PZ/\PGgst\to\PGt\PGt$ events, which are constrained from data in selected events with a larger number of tracks.
+The dominant backgrounds are the inclusive production of \PW boson pairs from all sources except the signal $\ggtoww$, as well as $\PZ/\PGgst\to\PGt\PGt$ events, which are constrained from data in selected events with a larger number of tracks.
 The cross section of the $\ggtoww$ process is measured both inclusively and in a fiducial phase space matching the analysis selection criteria.
 Potential beyond-the-SM (BSM) contributions are investigated using an EFT extension of the SM, from which stringent constraints on dimension-8 operators are derived, including for the first time limits on CP-odd dimension-8 operators.

 The paper is structured as follows.
 Sections~\ref{sec:detector} and~\ref{sec:simulations} describe the detector and the simulation of signal and background processes.
 The object reconstruction is detailed in Section~\ref{sec:object}, followed by the event selection in Section~\ref{sec:selection}.
 The analysis strategy and methods to estimate signal and background processes are presented in Sections~\ref{sec:strategy} and~\ref{sec:background}.
 After a discussion of the systematic uncertainties in Section~\ref{sec:systematics}, the results and the EFT interpretation are reported in Section~\ref{sec:results}.
 The paper is summarized in Section~\ref{sec:summary}.
 Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata.167352}.